Research Assistant in Molecular Biology

 The University of Queensland values diversity and inclusion and actively encourages applications from those who bring diversity to the University.
 Please refer to the University’s Diversity and Inclusion webpage (https://staff.uq.edu.au/information-and-services/human-resources/diversity) for further information and points of contact if you require additional support.

 This role is a full-time position; however flexible working arrangements may be negotiated.

 Accessibility requirements and/or adjustments can be directed to the contact person listed in the job advertisement.

 This is a full-time, fixed term appointment at HEW Level 6.
 The remuneration package will be in the range $74,207.07 - $79,964.50 p.a., plus employer superannuation contributions of up to 17% (total package will be in the range $86,822.27 - $93,558.46 p.a.).

 To discuss this role please contact Nathan Palpant on +61 0439241069 or firstname.lastname@example.org.

-To submit an application for this role, use the Apply button below.
+Please submit your application to email@example.com using the job title and job number in the subject line.
 All applicants must supply the following documents: Cover letter, Resume.